LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 ![Manage users](https://paper-attachments.dropbox.com/s_14B4BD8EDBFA59296DCDB812AB5C6EF8CE164AAF0A2268A9E90E57893E23504E_1628263762129_Screenshot+119.png)

 Here, you can view the account information of your users, search for a particular user details using the email, Uid, or phone number as the query in the search box.
 Also, the panel provides an option to reset the password of a user, block users, and delete users as the above image shows.
-You can create new users by clicking on the "add user" button and filling the details of the new user.
+You can create new users by clicking on the "add user" button and filling in the details of the new user.

 ## Viewing User Permissions
-To view all roles and permissions for your app, change the URL in the fetch request to `https://api.loginradius.com/identity/v2/manage/role` keeping the rest of the URL same.
+To view all roles and permissions for your app, change the URL in the fetch request to `https://api.loginradius.com/identity/v2/manage/role`, keeping the rest of the URL the same.
 That is, it still contains your `appkey` and `appsecret` parameters.

 Reload your page, and you'll have an output similar as follows: